-The registration fee of £500 (pound sterling) must be paid by 24 January 2023.
+The registration fee of £500 (pound sterling) must be paid by Thursday 15 February 2024.
 Payment must be made by bank transfer in pound sterling.
 Upon registering, you will be asked to provide details to enable an invoice to be raised.
 If the registration fee is not paid by that date then the team will forfeit its place.
+For the 2024 Edition there is a £50 discount to the entry fee if the team commits to at least 2 advocates who argue in the Preliminary Rounds at least once being female.
+If you only use 2 advocates then one of these must be female to qualify for the discount.